-The Ohio State University Wexner Medical Center is ranked by U.S. News & World Report as one of the premier sites in the country for orthopedic surgery.
+The Ohio State University Wexner Medical Center is frequently recognized as one of the premier sites in the country for orthopedic surgery (also referred to as orthopaedic surgery).
 That’s why people come to us from throughout Ohio and nearby states for their joint replacement surgery.
 You too can get relief from pain, stiffness and weakness in a major joint like a knee or hip here.

 We specialize in caring for adults in need of joint replacement (also known as reconstructive surgery or orthopedic reconstruction) due to osteoarthritis, post-traumatic arthritis, avascular necrosis and the late consequences of childhood hip diseases such as dysplasia/dislocation, Perthes disease (osteonecrosis) and slipped capital femoral epiphysis.
 We also lead clinical trials and scientific research projects that look for new and better ways to treat osteoarthritis and other degenerative conditions.

 Getting you from constant pain to no pain, and from limited function to more function, is our goal.
 Whether you start your journey with our orthopedic reconstruction specialists, one of our shoulder, hip or knee specialists or another musculoskeletal physician, we will guide you through determining whether you are a candidate for joint replacement surgery.
 Surgery is usually considered after many nonsurgical treatments have been used, including: